Learning hidden cascades via classification: Empirical Analysis

 \subsection{Results}

 In the context of the \textit{insider trading} network, each spreading cascade corresponds to an \textit{information cascade} that precedes a public announcement.
 For a company issuing $n$ public announcements, this results in $n$ \textit{independent information cascades}.
 Within each cascade, the participating entities are investors, and their observable \textit{symptoms} are defined based on trading outcomes: a \textit{positive symptom} indicates a profitable trade, a \textit{negative symptom} denotes a loss, and the absence of a symptom represents no trading activity.
 These outcomes collectively form a \textit{trade matrix}, which captures investor behavior across cascades in a structured format.
 The goal is to infer the spreading model's parameters: $p$ and $q$.
 Prior to inference, it is necessary to extract the ground truth feature vectors from the trade data.
-Algorithm~\hyperref[alg:algo4]{\ref*{alg:algo4}} in Appendix~\hyperref[app:empiricalGT]{\ref*{app:empiricalGT}} details the procedure used to construct the feature set $\mathcal{F}_{\text{GT}}$.
-All subsequent experiments adhere to the setup described in Appendix~\hyperref[app:experiment-setup]{\ref*{app:experiment-setup}}.
+All subsequent experiments adhere to the setup described in~\hyperref[app:experiment-setup]{\ref*{app:experiment-setup}}.
 For each company, the $p$ and $q$ probabilities are estimated separately for the announcement and non-announcement periods.
+Table~\ref{tab:Insiders_inferred} presents the average inferred parameters (\(\hat{p}\) and \(\hat{q}\)) across a set of companies, comparing the announcement and non-announcement periods.